koodaamo/snapshotcamera/README.md

 ## Testing

-This sample uses Karma, Chai, Mocha, and the open-wc test helpers for testing.
+This project uses Karma, Chai, Mocha, and the open-wc test helpers for testing.
 See the [open-wc testing documentation](https://open-wc.org/testing/testing.html) for more information.

 Tests can be run with the `test` script: